 My story begins in the early autumn a few years ago when I was working on Lonely Planet’s guide to Romania.
-I was just wrapping up my research on Bucharest, and the plan that day was to go to nearby Snagov Lake, which our book recommended as a summertime excursion to escape the heat of the capital.
+I was just wrapping up my research on Bucharest, and the plan that day was to go to nearby Snagov Lake, which our book recommends as a summertime excursion to escape the heat of the capital.
 I was looking forward to the day.

-I was traveling with my own car on that research trip and it was gorgeous outside.
+I was traveling with my own car on that trip and it was gorgeous outside.
 I made the hour-long drive after breakfast and arrived a bit before noon.
 I wasn't familiar with Snagov at the time and made the same mistake that probably every other first-time visitor makes: the road drops you in Snagov village, but the nicer places to relax at are across the lake on the other side.
 Once you arrive in town, it's not immediately obvious how to get to the other side.

 I got out of my car and asked the girl sunning herself how to cross the lake.
 “My boyfriend works at ‘Dolce Vita’ (a restaurant on the other side of the lake),” she said.
 “I can call him, and he’ll come over in a boat if you want.”
 I asked her if there might be another way, maybe to drive around?
 “Oh yeah,” she said, “but you have to go the long way around the lake and then drive through the forest.”